Final Jeopardy: 1960s America (6-14-24)

 I was surprised that none of the contestants came up with the man who died on October 31, 1926.
 I mean, there were other clues as well so who else could it have possibly been?

 The only clues about that person were he died on Halloween and had a wife named Bess who tried to contact him by seance after he died.
 Ironically, although Bess and her husband conducted seances early in their careers to make money, he disavowed the practice and worked at exposing fakes.
-I can’t imagine that Bess genuinely believe she could contact him after death.
+I can’t imagine that Bess genuinely believed she could contact him after death.

 Kaitlin obviously focused on the wife’s name to come up with Truman.